J3698/j3698.github.io/_posts/2021-12-20-training-the-symbol-recognizer.markdown

 As I'm viewing this as an image classification problem, the next step was to load these points and convert them into images.
 In retrospect, I could have combined this step with the previous step.
 However, initially I wasn't sure I wanted to convert from points to images, so these are separate steps.

 I created a dataset class to hold the strokes, as initially I wasn't going to use images.
-Here's the constructor, which just normalizes each drawn symbol so that it's minimum and maximum coordinates are 0 and 1:
+Here's the constructor, which just normalizes each drawn symbol so that it's minimum and maximum coordinates are 0 and 1 respectively:

 <div class="code">class ExtexifyDataset(torch.utils.data.Dataset):
     def __init__(self, strokes_file = "data_processed/dataX.npy",\